I am sure that at this point, you have heard the statement that content is king.

 Choose Your Promotional Channels Based on Your Customer

 Now you know who you are targeting.
 You have the right piece of content on your website.

 Now, you need to figure out how to promote it.
 Realize that you cannot be in every place at once.
 It would be best if you chose what channels work the best for you.
 If you don’t know yet, that is okay.
 This is where testing comes into play.
 Write down your best guess about which channels you think would do well for your hotel.

 There is no right or wrong answer here since all customers are different.
 Figure out which performs the best for you based on your goals and then run with it.
 Optimize it once you get comfortable with the channel.
 Then continue adding other channels once you get time.
 If you can only do two, make sure you give them your all.

 Test What Two Hours of Day Work the Best for Promotion

 This venture isn’t a hail mary.
 Make sure that you are testing the timing and frequency of those posts.
 Users on different platforms could be on at different times.
 Keep this in mind when comparing two channels at the same time.
 It could skew your views on the performance of the channels.

 Make sure that you are testing times on individual channels first.
-This way you can compare the best performing times against channels.
+This way, you can compare the best performing times against channels.
 This will show you a clearer picture of how your content is performing.
 Who knows, you might also find some useful insight during your testing!

 Write the times down, and list their respective channels.
-Once you have this info you can see if testing the frequency of the posts would be wise.
+Once you have this info, you can see if testing the frequency of the posts would be wise.
 If two times performed well, I would check the frequency against them to see if I could generate more traffic.
 Many times better promotion is a simple frequency issue.

 Doing this should take no more than 30 minutes a day.
 Work down one section at a time.
-Roughly 2 and a half hours a week will get you on the right track to promoting your content.
+Roughly two and a half hours a week will get you on the right track to promoting your content.
 Remember, optimizing your promotion is all about testing.